zzhenjie01/dsa3101-ay2425s2-team6/README.md

 ### 4. Building Spark Docker Image

 `cd` into `docker/spark-docker-single` folder and make sure Docker Desktop is running in the background.
-Then, build the spark image from the docker file.
+Download the Spark 3.3.5 tarball file from [Spark Archive](https://archive.apache.org/dist/spark/spark-3.5.5/spark-3.5.5-bin-hadoop3.tgz) and put it in this directory.
+The reason is that downloading it via `curl` or `wget` in the Dockerfile is slow compared to browser due to Spark Archives putting in DDoS protection measures.
+Then, build the spark image from the Dockerfile.

 ```bash
 docker build -t docker-spark:3.5.5 .